 Anyway, will I need a lubrisizer after casting these bullets?
 Do these bullets get gas checks?
 My experience is that gas checks are more accurate.

-Ha ha ha, you want a proven bullet.
-There is no such thing, but the designs discussed in the 444 thread are a good starting point.
+I would like a recommendation for bullet molds in the 2,200 fps range in 290 to 355 grains.
 I am willing to play with loading, but want to know that the molds I get are going to produce bullets that will provide tight groupings proven in the 444.